Garmundo/Extended-unit-arsenal/README.md

 4 new campaign maps.

 Soon to come: Crimson expansion.
-A new lineup of maps and ships at the other end of the Disconsolate Passage map new resources and others
+A new lineup of maps and ships at the other end of the Disconsolate Passage map New resources and others

 (if you want to play around with the units in sandbox I recommend increasing unit production